yamatt/blog/content/showcase/this-blog.md

 ### Reading complexity and length

 The other thing I wanted to do to improve content quality was to ensure my use of language was not too complex and that the reading length is not too long.
 I really struggled to find many tools here.
-There one I found is a Python library called textstat, which reads plain text files and derives lots of stats about complexity.
-I haven't taken the time to study in detail what the numbers mean, but I figured if the numbers were at least reasonably consistent I'm probably doing ok.
+The one I found is a Python library called textstat, which reads plain text files and derives lots of stats about complexity.
+I haven't taken the time to study in detail what the numbers mean, but I figured if the numbers were at least reasonably consistent I'm probably doing OK.

-However since textstat is a library I needed to [write a wrapper](https://github.com/yamatt/python3-textstat-cli) that allowed it to be included in a CI/CD pipeline and be human readable.
+However, since textstat is a library I needed to [write a wrapper](https://github.com/yamatt/python3-textstat-cli) that allowed it to be included in a CI/CD pipeline and be human readable.

 One of the other things I wanted to do was to ensure the reading length of the text was no more than 10 minutes.
 I use Firefox's Reader view quite a lot.
 At the top it gives you an approximate reading time.
 My upper bound on that is 10 minutes.
 It's partly a free time thing, but also I feel like if you can't explain a problem within a reasonable time-frame you either needed to break it out in to separate posts, or you're not very effective at explaining a problem.